Palliative Care & Symptom Management

 Our goal is to find and help you obtain the services you need.
 We will help you regain your mental and physical strength, so you can better tolerate your medical treatments.
 We will also help you understand your illness and treatments, so it is less confusing.

-Learn more from Dr. Ellyn Lee, palliative care physician and director of palliative care at Swedish in the following video.
+Learn more from Dr. Ellyn Lee, palliative care physician and director of palliative care at Swedish in this video.

 Patients respond differently to treatment, so there is no “right” time to begin outpatient palliative care.
 Many people, however, benefit from beginning palliative care early in their treatment.